DerbyRussell/docs-maui/docs/what-is-maui.md

 ---
-title: "What is .NET MAUI?"
+title: "What is .NET MAUI-GTK?"
-description: ".NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML." ms.date: 05/13/2022
+description: ".NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML on the GTK platform." ms.date: 05/13/2022
 ---